hyeokhyen/imutube/README.md

 For the benchmark dataset that provides link to Youtube and the activity segment (ActivityNet or Kinetics), each sample directory name is {benchmark_dataset_source}\_{activity_class_from_bechmark_dataset}\_{YouTube_video_ID}\_{start_timestep}\_{end_timestep}.\
 If the benchmark dataset provides video samples directly (hmdb51, mpiim, ucf101, and etc.), each sample directory name is {benchmark_dataset_source}\_{activity_class_from_bechmark_dataset}\_{video_ID_from_benchmark_dataset}.
 Please, refer to each benchmark dataset for the details.
 Each information comes from original benchmark dataset.\
-The following downloaded dataset includes the same content as explained in locomotion activity.
+The following downloaded dataset includes the same content as explained in locomotion activity.\
+Additionally, the dataset includes the virtual IMU data for [Pamap2](https://archive.ics.uci.edu/ml/datasets/PAMAP2+Physical+Activity+Monitoring) dataset and [RealWorld (HAR)](https://sensor.informatik.uni-mannheim.de/#dataset_realworld).

 [Download]()